Smite (video game): Reception

-Controversy
+Hindu controversy

-In June 2012, some Hindu leaders became upset at the inclusion of several Hindu gods in Smite and the fact that they are player-controlled.
+In June 2012, some Hindu leaders were upset by the inclusion of several Hindu gods in Smite and the fact that they are player-controlled.
 The deities that were in question were Kali, Agni and Vamana (the only playable Hindu deities at the time) and there was particular opposition to how Kali was dressed.
-Rajan Zed, the president of Universal Society of Hinduism, released a statement urging Hi-Rez to remove these gods from the game, claiming their presence is trivialized and in other words, offensive to the devoted.
-Since players control the gods, this is seen as offensive to the faithful.
+Rajan Zed, the president of Universal Society of Hinduism, released a statement urging Hi-Rez to remove these gods from the game, claiming that since players controlling the gods was offensive.

-In response Todd Harris, CEO of Hi-Rez, said:
+In response, Hi-Rez CEO Todd Harris said:

-Despite the response from Hi-Rez, in early July 2012, the Hindu leader who spoke out against the game had not given up on his quest to rid Smite of Hindu deities and since his initial statement he has gained new backers from other faiths that have come together in support of his stance that the game's content is offensive.
-Rajin Zed was joined by Rabbi Elizabeth Beyer and Buddhist Jikai Phil Bryan in condemning the game's content as offensive.
+Despite the response from Hi-Rez, Rajan Zed was joined by Rabbi Elizabeth Beyer and Buddhist Jikai Phil Bryan in condemning the game's content as offensive.
 These leaders have labelled the old Kali model as being depicted in a "pornographic style," which appeared to be their main concern.
 The Kali character went under a major art and gameplay overhaul in December 2013, which included more concealing armour.
 Despite the protests, Hi-Rez has continued to expand the Hindu Pantheon roster, with its most recent addition being Shiva.

 Accolades

+Sequel

+A sequel, Smite 2, was announced in January 2024 at the Smite World Championship.
+It will be developed by Titan Forge Games in Unreal Engine 5.
+Additionally, Titan Forge Games have announced they plan to continue developing Smite alongside Smite 2.
+On January 14, 2025, the sequel became available as a free-to-play game after spending months as a paid early access title.
+Titan Forge announced in February 2025 that it planned to end development of Smite in favor of focusing on Smite 2's development.

+Gods

+At the beginning of each match, players select a god or other mythological figure to play as.
+As of August 2025, players can choose between a large variety of characters from different pantheons including, but not limited to, Babylonian, Celtic, Chinese, Egyptian, Greek, Hindu, Japanese, Norse, Polynesian, Roman, Maya, Slavic, Voodoo, Yoruba and Korean.The characters of King Arthur's legends (referred to as the Arthurian pantheon in-game),the Cthulhu Mythos (referred to as the pantheon of the Great Old Ones) and Arabian fairy tales (referred to as the Tales of Arabia pantheon) are also considered pantheons in Smite.

+Smite 2 will also add new gods over time other than returning ones.

+At the moment the new ones are: